programmablemike/toggle/README.md

     customer --> *[default] & Acme & Globex & Initech & Umbrella & Hooli
 ```

 Each `ToggleSet` is bound to a `ScopeSet` that defines the granularity allowed for customizing the `ToggleSet` and `Toggle` values.
-This relationship provides an efficient way to lookup the relevant `Toggles` for an incoming Toggle API request.
+This relationship provides an efficient way to lookup the relevant `ToggleSets` and `Toggles` for an incoming Toggle API request.

 ### use of default values